trustgrid/docs/content/en/docs/applications/web-app/_index.md

 ---
 tags: ["applications", "ztna"]
 title: "Web App"
-date: 2023-01-06
+date: 2023-01-11
 ---

 {{% pageinfo %}}
 A Web App is a ZTNA application that allows remote access to internal web applications.
-Services such as Jenkins (link) or JIRA (link) can be hosted internally but exposed to authorized users.
+Services such as [Jenkins](https://www.jenkins.io/) or [JIRA](https://www.atlassian.com/software/jira) can be hosted internally but exposed to authorized users.
 {{% /pageinfo %}}

 #### General